Egyptian Air Force: Future

-Egypt is in an advanced stage of negotiations for the purchase of the Russian strategic air lifter Il-76MD-90A.
-The first export contracts of the aircraft were to be signed within 4–6 months after the MAKS-2015 air show.

 In 2014, Egypt planned to sign a large arms deal with Russia for the purchase of 24 MiG-35 fighter jets.
 In February 2015, MiG Director General Sergei Korotkov announced that the company was ready to supply the MiG-35 jets to Egypt should the country request them.
 However, in April 2015, Egypt signed a $2 billion contract for the purchase of 46 MiG-29M/M2 multi-role fighters instead.

 Rosoboronexport and the Russian Helicopters holding are engaged in consultations with their Egyptian partners concerning a possible acquisition of Kamov Ka-52K ship-based helicopters for the 2 Mistral-class helicopter carriers that Egypt has agreed to buy from France.
 An Egyptian Air Force delegation had access to the helicopter before the official opening of the MAKS-2015.

 In March 2019, it was reported that Egypt had reached an initial agreement with Russia for the sale of "over 20" Su-35 air superiority fighters in a deal valued at about US$2 billion.
-Deliveries are expected to begin as early as 2020 or 2021.
+Deliveries were expected to begin as early as 2020 or 2021.
 However, deputy head of the Rosoboronexport Sergei Kornev denied any contract regarding the supply of Su-35 fighters to Egypt has been signed.
 In May 2020 Russia reportedly started producing the Su-35 under a contract with Egypt that was signed in 2018.
-Pictures taken in July 2020 reportedly show five Su-35 in EAF camouflage on their delivery voyage.
-Possible future orders for more Su-35 and the new Mig-35.
+Pictures taken in July 2020 reportedly showed five Su-35 in EAF camouflage on their delivery voyage.
+There was also a possibility of future orders for more Su-35 and the new MiG-35.

-As of January 5, 2022, Egypt, Algeria, and Indonesia have cancelled plans of purchasing the SU-35 Jet.
+As of January 5, 2022, Egypt, Algeria, and Indonesia have cancelled plans of purchasing the Su-35.

-On March 15, 2022, The United States agreed to sell Egypt F-15s, the offer's amount of planes and price is to be determined.
+On March 15, 2022, The United States offered to sell the McDonnell Douglas F-15E Strike Eagle to Egypt.
+The offer's amount of planes and price is to be determined.

+In July 2025, Turkey announced Egypt's participation in the Kaan program, including co-production of the aircraft.
+This agreement reflects a strategic shift and a focus on practical industrial collaboration between the two nations.

+In August 2025, Arab Organization for Industrialization (AOI) and Turkey’s Havelsan signed an agreement to co-produce the Torgha VTOL UAV in Egypt, integrating AI-based real-time analytics for reconnaissance and surveillance missions.
+The Turkish ambassador in Cairo, Salih Mutlu Şen, announced that actual production has officially begun under the joint program, marking a new phase in Egypt–Turkey defense cooperation.